 The strategic analysis submodules use the information provided by the activities to diagnose sources of errors in the student input.
 The task appropriateness submodule uses the description of activities presented above to classify linguistic errors in relation to the type of activity where they occur.
 The task strategies submodule draws inferences about the possible causes of an error based on information about each individual question, as described in the previous paragraph.
 Finally, the transfer submodule uses a list of false cognates (English-Portuguese) to compare individual target tokens with unmatched tokens in the student input to check if errors classified as 'missing content word' can be caused by negative lexical transfer.
-Notice that, with the exception of the transfer submodule, the other submodules of the strategic analysis use a combination about the input provided by the linguistic analysis submodules and information about the activity model.
-In section 4.3, we will see where the analysis provided by these submodules are stored in the student model.
+Notice that, with the exception of the transfer submodule, the other submodules of the strategic analysis use a combination of linguistic information about the activity provided by the activity model.
+In the next section, we will see where the analysis provided by these submodules is stored in the student model.